‘Top Chef: Colorado’ Recap: Episode 6 — Who Was Eliminated Tonight?

 Elimination Challenge

 For this challenge, the chefs had to create a German inspired dish and a radler, which is a 50-50 mix of beer and some kind of soda.
-They would be creating their dishes for 200 people at a part.
+They would be creating their dishes for 200 people at a party.
 The chefs were able to go on a field trip, which allowed them to experience German foods on Top Chef: Colorado.

 A Surprised Elimination